VirtualPlantLab/SkyDomes.jl/README.md

              nrays_dir = 1_000_000, # Number of rays for direct solar radiation
              Idif = Idif_PAR, # Diffuse solar radiation from above
              nrays_dif = 10_000_000, # Total number of rays for diffuse solar radiation
-             SkyDomes_model = StandardSkyDomes, # Angular distribution of solar radiation
+             sky_model = StandardSky, # Angular distribution of solar radiation
              dome_method = equal_solid_angles, # Discretization of the SkyDomes dome
              ntheta = 9, # Number of discretization steps in the zenith angle nphi = 12) # Number of discretization steps in the azimuth angle
 ```

 The function takes the scene as input to ensure that light sources scale with
 the scene.
-Direct solar radiation is represented by a single directiona light
+Direct solar radiation is represented by a single directional light
-source that will emmit a number of rays given by `nrays_dir`.
+source that will emit a number of rays given by `nrays_dir`.
 Diffuse solar
 radiation is represented by a hemispherical dome of directional light sources
-that will emmit a total of `nrays_dif` rays.
+that will emit a total of `nrays_dif` rays.
 The angular distribution of the
 diffuse solar radiation and the discretization of the SkyDomes dome can be modified
-via `dome_method, SkyDomes_model`, `ntheta` and `nphi`.
+via `dome_method`, `sky_model`, `ntheta` and `nphi`.
 See API documentation and
 [VPL documentation](http://virtualplantlab.com/) for details.

 Once the light sources are created, a ray tracing object can be generated